SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

 ### I can't really tell so much from conversation as what you're expecting.
 Is that a problem?

 I'd say yes.
 If you can't have a conversation and determine whether this is the sort of person who will make the impact you need at your team / company, I would argue that you may not be the best person to give the interview.

+### What about half-day / whole day interviews?

+My opinion:

+* If you’re scheduling a long interview because everyone needs to take a turn with an interviewee, I would argue that your interview process may be broken.
+Figure out who are the people to trust, and make the interview with them.
+At my current company we’ve had fantastic success with a 1-1.5 hour interview with two folks from a practice area, and a 30 minute conversation with one of our executives.
+* If you bring someone in for a half day technical interview, it should be to work on a real style problem in a pairing or team setting, as close to an actual work day setup as possible.
+They should have access to tools, google, OSS, etc. during the process.
+* If you’re having someone join an actual team for a half or full day session to work on actual client or product work, you need to compensate them for their time.
+Agree on an hourly rate that shows someone you respect their time and effort.
+Pay them for their time even if the interview ends early.
+Are you worried they’ll only last an hour?
+Do more prep and screening work up front.